nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 A DID document can only be created directly by its subject.
 A new DID is created by generating a key pair and proving control over the private key by signing the transaction containing the DID document with it.
-The corresponding public key MUST be embedded as a `verificationMethod` and referenced as a `capabilityInvocation`.
+The corresponding public key MAY be embedded as a `verificationMethod` and referenced as a `capabilityInvocation`.
-Directly after creation, the DID document is configured as its own controller.
+The DID document MAY be configured as its own controller when created.
+It MAY also list another DID as controller upon creation.

 A DID document can only be updated or deactivated by one of its controllers.
 The `controller` field MAY list the controllers of a document.
 If no controllers are listed, the DID subject itself is the only controller.
 If the DID document is not one of the listed controllers, the subject can't update or deactivate its own DID document.